llGuy/llGuy.github.io/_posts/2020-06-22-tribute-games.md

 ## Conclusion

 Overall, I really think that for people starting out in computer programming, game programming can be an enormous benefit.
 It gives you warranted excuses to try out so so so many things in computer science / programming.
-I remember that as I started, I would just do small random projects to learn very specific topics but never had something to lead me through all of it - until I ran into game development.
+I remember that as I started, I would just do small random projects to learn very specific topics but never had something to lead me through all of it.
+Furthermore I just generally found that looking for these mini projects to learn various concepts with, were very hard to come up with, especially as a beginner.
+But with making games, you don't need to search - your imagination is the limit in the type of game you can make, and ultimately, the type of project you can work on through which I garantee, you will learn more than through the mini projects that people starting off tend to do (like I did).

 And of course, isn't it everyone's childhood dream to make video games?